JacksonKuo/blog/_posts/2025-1-21-app-defense-part-2.markdown

 Build a bunch of application defensive mechanisms.
 This problem can be further broken down into:

 * Step 1: Build a sample app with Spring Boot
-* Step 2: Build an application deployment pipeline
+* Step 2: Build a deployment pipeline
 * Step 3: Add hCaptcha
 * Step 4: Add custom rate limit
 * Step 5: Add Twilio 2FA